snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-normalize-data-model/index.md

                         "items": {
                             "type": "string"
                         },
-                        "description": "array of strings of flat column names from the events table to include to include in the model"
+                        "description": "array of strings of flat column names from the events table to include in the model" },
-                    },
                     "self_describing_event_schemas": {
                         "type": "array",